About the Initiative

 Learn more about RRI Partners and Collaborators under Who We Are.

 The Rights and Resources Initiative was formally established in 2005 by ACICAFOC, CIFOR, Forest Trends, FPCD, IUCN, and the Center for People and Forests (RECOFTC).
-In 2006, the Forest Peoples Programme, Intercooperation, and the World Agroforestry Centre joined as RRI Partners.
+In 2006, the Forest Peoples Programme, Intercooperation (now known as HELVETAS Swiss Intercooperation after its merger with HELVETAS in 2011), and the World Agroforestry Centre joined as RRI Partners.
 Civic Response joined in 2007, and FECOFUN joined in 2008.
 Samdhana Institute joined in 2009.
 The Coalition welcomed new Partner Tebtebba in 2010, followed by IFRI, PRISMA and CED in 2011.
-Former Partners IUCN, CIFOR, FPCD, and Intercooperation are now contributing as active RRI Collaborators.
+Former Partners IUCN, CIFOR, and FPCD are now contributing as active RRI Collaborators.

 Governance of the Rights and Resources Initiative is conducted by the Board of Directors, which meets three times a year.
 The Board also receives input on governance from regular meetings of the Partners, which often take place simultaneously with meetings of the Board.
 To learn more about governance of the Rights and Resources Initiative, see the Memorandum of Understanding signed by all Partners and the note on RRI Institutional and Business Arrangements.

 Independent Monitor Evaluations

 As part of the governance and coordination of the RRI, an Independent Monitor conducts the annual independent evaluation of the RRI program.
 The Independent Monitor is responsible for monitoring all RRI activities and providing recommendations for adjustments in the strategic approach and/or coalition functioning.
 Annual reports from RRI's Independent Monitor can be accessed here: 2012 | 2011 | 2010 | 2009 | 2008